wesib/wesib/README.md

 [![API Documentation][api-docs-image]][api-docs-url]

-[Wesib] provides a lightweight base for web components definition.
+[Wesib] is a base for web components definition.

-Primarily, it provides a way to define custom elements.
-But instead of inheriting `HTMLElement`, it allows to define your own type hierarchy and define custom elements programmatically in a very flexible manner.
+It provides a way to define custom elements.
+But instead of extending `HTMLElement`, it supports arbitrary component classes, and defines custom elements for them programmatically.

 Wesib provides an IoC container, a component definition and lifecycle callbacks, and an infrastructure for opt-in features that can involve in component definition process and thus alter the resulting components in very flexible way.